nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-rados-grace.rst

 REMOVING A NODE FROM THE CLUSTER
 ===================================================================
-To remove a node from the cluster, migrate any clients that are using it to other servers and then execute the remove command with the hostnames to be removed from the cluster:
+To remove a node from the cluster, migrate any clients that are using it to other servers and then execute the remove command with the nodeids to be removed from the cluster:

 **ganesha-rados-grace remove ganesha-4**